zhangtreefish/google-app-engine-project/Lesson_2/00_Conference_Central/README.md

 	-- Click the Credentials tab
-		-- Select Add credentials and choose OAuth 2.0 client ID -- Select Web application for the Application type -- In the Authorized JavaScript origins field include these two URLs: https://YOUR_PROJECT_ID.appspot.com/ and http://localhost:8080/ (be sure to replace 8080 with the port for your application)
+		-- Select Add credentials and choose OAuth 2.0 client ID -- Select Web application for the Application type -- In the Authorized JavaScript origins field include these two URLs: https://YOUR_PROJECT_ID.appspot.com/ and http://localhost:8080 (be sure to replace 8080 with the port for your application)
 		-- In the Authorized redirect URIs field include these two URLs: https://YOUR_PROJECT_ID.appspot.com/oauth2callback and http://localhost:8080/oauth2callback (be sure to replace 8080 with the port for your application)
-		-- Click Create
+		-- Click Create, receiving client id and client secret.
-    -- Final Step
+4. Update the values at the top of `settings.py` to reflect the respective client IDs.

-      -- Copy the long client ID that ends with "googleusercontent.com"" -- Go to your settings.py file
-      -- Replace the string 'replace with Web client ID' with your client ID as a string Save settings.py
+      -- Copy the long client ID that ends with "googleusercontent.com"" -- Go to your settings.py file, replace the string 'replace with Web client ID' with your client ID as a string; save settings.py
-4. Update the values at the top of `settings.py` to reflect the respective client IDs you have registered in the [Developer Console][4].
 5. Update the value of CLIENT_ID in `static/js/app.js` to the Web client ID
 6. (Optional) Mark the configuration files as unchanged as follows:
    `$ git update-index --assume-unchanged app.yaml settings.py static/js/app.js`